astro-informatics/s2fft/docs/index.rst

 (solid lines) and real signals (dashed lines) wherein hermitian symmetry halves memory overhead and wall-time.
 We further consider single-program multiple-data (SPMD) deployment of ``S2FFT``, wherein the compute is distributed across multiple GPUs.
-Below are the results for McEwen-Wiaux sampling for the spin-spherical harmonic (left) and Wigner transform for azimuthal bandlimit N = 5 (right).
+Below are the results for McEwen-Wiaux sampling for the recursion (left) and precompute (right) based spin-spherical harmonic transforms.

 +------+-----------+-----------+----------+-----------+----------+----------+---------+
 |      |       Recursive Algorithm        |       Precompute Algorithm                |